robertweiss/PromptAI/readme.md

 # PromptAI

-PromptAI is a ProcessWire CMS module that utilizes AI to process text fields upon saving.
+PromptAI is a ProcessWire CMS module that utilizes AI to process text and image fields upon saving.
 The processed text can be saved back to the original field or a different one on the same page.
+The module supports regular page fields, repeater fields, and repeater matrix fields.
 For image fields, the AI can write image descriptions or populate custom image subfields.

 ## Field support

+### Regular Fields
 - PageTitle(Language)
 - Text(Language)
 - Textarea(Language)
 - Pageimage(s), including custom fields

+### Repeater Support
+- **Repeater fields**: Process fields within repeater items
+- **Repeater Matrix fields**: Process fields within repeater matrix items
+- All supported field types work within repeaters
+- Each repeater item is processed individually

 ## Installation